|8 km north of Viñales. Viñales Valley, Pinar de Rio, Western Cuba. On the road to San Vicente, signposted from Viñales.

 Please check rates and details directly with the companies in question if you need more recent info.

-The Indio Caves are unique, because after walking a few hundred meters into the cave the visitors arrive at a subterranean river.
+The Cueva del Indio (Indio Caves) are unique, because after walking a few hundred meters into the cave, the visitors arrive at a subterranean river.
 There the group boards a motor boat, and motor up the cave river a bit and then back down river and right out of the cave.
+The water level was originally not high enough for boats, but the river was dammed.
 On the boat it is hard to hear the explanations over the sound of the motor and the boat never stops.
-Even more dissapointing is probably the market of curio sellers you reach after you left the cave.
+Even more disappointing is probably the market of curio sellers you reach after you left the cave.

 The boat then turns around and heads downstream at a more leisurely pace with the guide pointing out various formations.
 The tour progresses past the embarkation point and around a couple of bends to where the stream exits the mogote into daylight and the end of the tour.
 Occasionally, to demonstrate the acoustics of the cave, a small cannon is fired as the boat approaches the exit.